drocheam/optrace/docs/source/details/matrix_analysis.rst

 Optical Power
 =================================================

-The default definition in optrace is the optical power being the inverse of the geometric focal length.
+The default definition in `optrace` considers the optical power as the inverse of the geometric focal length.

 .. math::
    D_1 = \frac{1}{f_1}\\
    D_2 = \frac{1}{f_2}
    :label: TMA_power_base

-The alternative definition below has the advantage, that :math:`D_\text{1n} = -D_\text{2n}` holds, independent of the refractive media.
-However, focal lengths are not the actual distance between principal plane and focal points.
+The alternative definition below has the advantage that :math:`D_\text{1n} = -D_\text{2n}` holds true independently of the refractive media.

-For :math:`n_1 = n_2 = 1` both definitions are equivalent.

 .. math::
    D_\text{1n} =&~ \frac{n_1}{f_1}\\